 Usually you’ll see it made with spinach but recently I had a bit of a backlog with using cabbage from our veg box so I’m have also used that instead.
 In Greece, spanakopita is made with all sorts of wild bitter greens and the lemon, feta and nutmeg knocks down the green flavours that may cause problems usually.
 You can use spinach, kale or cabbage or a mixture.

 If you’re using cabbage or kale, shred it as finely as possible and then steam-fry it in a pan with an inch of water and a lid on over a high heat for about 4 minutes, shaking it until it wilts (see this video) .
 Then take the lid off to cook off any liquid.

 The pan I used to cook the greens, I reuse again to cook the pie in the oven to cut washing up.
 It is a really good non stick one so I didn’t use any parchment.
 If your pan is more sticky, you may want to line it with parchment.

 I always like to serve mine with a parsley, tomato and red wine vinegar salad.
 I just half some baby tomatoes, toss them with sea salt flakes, black pepper, lots of roughly chopped flat leaf or Italian parsley and red wine vinegar.
 The sharpness of the vinegar and the sweetness of the tomatoes works really well with the salty feta and green flavour of the pie.

 To make 1 Spanakopita pie to serve 6 people, or around 12 muffin sized mini pies

-Around half of a 270g (around 9 oz) box of filo* pastry – you’ll usually find this wafer thin pastry in the chiller or freezer at the supermarket or a Middle Eastern store.
-You can freeze the half you don’t use for another day.
+Around 270g (9 oz) box of filo* pastry – you’ll usually find this wafer thin pastry in the chiller or freezer at the supermarket or a Middle Eastern store.
+You can freeze the any you don’t use for another day.

 200-300g (7-10 oz) Feta.
 As always the best you can afford, but I’ve even made this with low fat Feta that I bought by mistake and it was fine.